Story by Dotty Duke

-Profile on: Dottie Duke, wife of Charlie Duke,
+Profile on: Dotty Duke, wife of Charlie Duke,

 grew up wanting to get married and live happily ever after, just like